Dieudonne-Mukendi/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type : Print the type of the file named iamafile the is in the                   /tmp directory 13-symbolic_link : Create a symbolic link to /bin/ls named __ls__ in the                    current working directory 14-copy_html : copy all the HTML files that didn't exist in from the current working directory to the parent of the working directory.
+100-lets_move: Moves all files beginning with an uppercase letter to the directory /tmp/u